-This circumstance has come up a few times, particularly for code implementing specifications.
-In these circumstances, differing from the language in the specification might interfere with the ability to understand the implementation.
+In some circumstances, changing the language in the specification might interfere with the ability to understand the implementation, particularly when implementing code specifications.
 For these circumstances, we suggest one of the following, in order of decreasing preference:

 - If using alternate terminology doesn't interfere with understanding, use alternate terminology.

 - Don't propagate the terminology beyond the layer of code that is performing the interfacing.
 Where necessary, use alternative terminology at the API boundaries.